hamzaD99/gold-prices-fetcher/README.md

 ---

-## How this aligns with the Firecrawl role
+## How this aligns with the Firecrawl

 This repo demonstrates the exact fundamentals you’re hiring for: